raziyehmasumshah/NNPS/README.md

 The polypharmacy side effect datasets on Datasets folder is available and ready to use.
 ## Requirements
 Work on python 3 and recent versions of Keras, Tensorflow, sklearn, networkx, seaborn, pandas, numpy and scipy are required.
+## Citation
+Please kindly cite the paper if you use the code or the datasets in this repo:
+@article{Masumshah2021,
+author = {Masumshah, Raziyeh and Aghdam, Rosa and Eslahchi, Changiz}, journal = {BMC Bioinformatics}, title = {A neural network-based method for polypharmacy side effects prediction}
+}